 Headhunters and Placement Agency Rates

-The rate for headhunters is often higher than what you would find for a placement agency because its work involves several dozen hours of research, getting in touch with, reminders and follow-ups, and interviews with candidates to only present you the ones who will specifically meet your criteria.
+The rate for headhunters is often higher than what you would find for a placement agency because their work involves several dozen hours of research, getting in touch with candidates, reminders and follow-ups, and interviews with candidates to only present you the ones who will specifically meet your criteria.

 When working with headhunters, they mostly work permanent mandates and don’t have any employment relationship with the then placed candidate.
 There is therefore no reoccurrence of payment depending on the duration of the placement, but rather a single amount to be paid upon hiring.